molgenis/VaSeBuilder/docs/output_formats.md

 ## Debug output files
-When debug is set to True multiple extra files are outputted as well providing more in depth information.<br /><br />
+When debug is set to True multiple extra files are outputted as well providing more in depth information.
+<br /><br />

 ### Acceptor/Donor contexts file
-The acceptor/donor context file is essentially a variant context but for acceptor or donor contexts respectively.
+The acceptor/donor context file is essentially a variant context file but for acceptor or donor contexts respectively.
 The acceptor/donor context file differs in the number of columns and only has two additional columns after ContextId - End, namely NumOfReads and ReadIds.

+_VBUUID: {uuid}<br />
+\#ContextId &emsp;DonorSample &emsp;Chrom &emsp;Origin &emsp;Start &emsp;End &emsp;AcceptorContextLength
+&emsp;DonorContextLength &emsp;NumOfReads &emsp;ReadIds<br />
+1_100 &emsp;Sample1 &emsp;1 &emsp;100 &emsp;50 &emsp;150 &emsp;2 &emsp;dReadId1,dReadId2_
 <br /><br />

+### Acceptor/Donor context statistics file
+Similar to the variant context statistics file, the acceptor/donor context statistics file contains basic statistics of the reads overlapping with acceptor or donor contexts.
+<br /><br />

 ### Acceptor/Donor context read positions file

-### Acceptor/Donor context statistics file
+The read positions contains the leftmost genomic positions of all R1 reads and rightmost genomic positions of all R2 reads in all acceptor or donor contexts.
+These positions can be plotted, if needed, to gain more insight into the outer ranges of the reads associated with a variant context.
+The file contains three columns: context identifier, left positions, right positions.
+Each leftmost and rightmost position is separated by a comma.<br /><br />
+_#ContextId &emsp;LeftPos &emsp;RightPos<br />
+1_100 &emsp;25,50,75 &emsp;75,50,25_
+<br /><br />

 ### Acceptor/Donor context unmapped read mates file
+Reads overlapping with the acceptor/donor contexts with unmapped read mates encountered during a VaSeBuilder run are written the the acceptor_unmapped.txt or donor_unmapped.txt
+<br /><br />

 ### Variant context acceptor/donor read positions file
+Much like the acceptor/donor read positions the variant context acceptor positions and variant context donor positions files save the leftmost R1 and rightmost R2 acceptor and donor read positions respectively.
+<br /><br />

 ### Variant context unmapped acceptor/donor read mates file